 - Requests to Provincial Government Institutions: send the request to the appropriate office in the ministry you are seeking information from.
 For a complete list of access and privacy officers for each provincial government institution please contact the Access and Privacy Branch within the Ministry of Justice at 306-787-5473 or AccessPrivacyJustice@gov.sk.ca.

 Once the public body has received your request it has 30 days to respond.
-If your request is for a large amount of records, or requires a substantial amount of time to process, the public body may extend your request an additional 30 days; you should be provided with notice form the public body of any extension of time needed.
+If your request is for a large amount of records, or requires a substantial amount of time to process, the public body may extend your request an additional 30 days; you should be provided with notice from the public body of any extension of time needed.

 For your information, access to information does not require the public body to answer questions or create new records that do not already exist at the time the access request is made.